Stef-00012/bot-ntts/README.md

 - W3 - Water with an own successful hit

-these are also avaible in the correspoding board before the board
+these are also avaible in the correspoding board before the board all the used emojis are also avaible in the [/assets](https://github.com/Stef-00012/bot-ntts/tree/main/assets) folder

 ### Tic Tac Toe
 Desc